autoelab/pythonelab/README.md

 # pythonelab

-Automagically solve all questions in your elab.
+Automagically solve all questions in your python elab.

 ## How do I use it?